robang74/redfishos/forum/knowhow/system-patch-manager-p1.md

 cacerts_gps -> /tmp/patchmanager/system/etc/security/cacerts_gps
 ```

-Both cases are wrong because `Patch Manager` creates a symlink where it was supposed to create dirs and files.
+Both cases are wrong because `Patch Manager` creates a symlink where it was supposed to create folders and files.
 In fact, symlinks are not the same story because some tools that operate on the filesystem require a specific option to follow symlinks.
-Like old versions of the `tar` and `tar` is one of the widely used tools for doing backups.
+Like `tar` and `cp` which togheter are one of the widely used tool for doing backups.

+Clearly, in the mind of the Patch Manager developers this should be considered a feature because makes the changes volatile and therefore protect the system from any change which can brick it.
+Reasonable for customize the UI but not useful for changing the system configuration.
+Obviously the risk of bricking the system changing its configuration should be addressed in a reasonable way.

+---

+### REFACTORING EXAMPLE

 The approach can be easily changed following these examples:

 ```
 mkdir /tmp/test